 - The HIV Specialty Certification examination from the American Academy of HIV Medicine.

-- 4 week HIV primary care rotation at PACT (at the beginning of second year)
+- 4-week HIV primary care rotation at PACT (at the beginning of the second year)

 - Monthly didactic learning sessions